 There are, of course, numerous downsides to such an undertaking.

 • Firstly it is a financial burden: organizing an event will most likely result in a loss of money so I have to budget the event very tightly to not go overboard.
+It’s possible to apply for grant money for these things but so far I’ve been unsuccesful.

 • It’s a complete timesink.
 Organizing the whole event takes an incredible amount of time and requires help and planning from all sides.
+I usually start working on it at the beginning of Spring.

 • It can obviously be interpreted as reinforced narcissism which is not a good look but being honest about the reasons for its existence feels honest.
 Grappling with existential issues with a open heart and transparency is the most genuine thing I can do about it.